School-of-Computing-and-Informatics/cmps-357-cipher-empty/README.md

 3. **Evaluation**
    - Determine the **5 best decryptions overall** across all input files and ciphers.
+   - For the Vigenère cipher, you can assume that the key length will be at most four characters (e.g., B, BE, BOP, Bop1, etc.).
+Similar restrictions may be assumed for any cipher with high time or memory complexity.
    - Restrict the evaluation alphabet to:
      ```
      a..z A..Z 0..9 . : ; ' ! ? [space]